 Why is this project needed?

-More than 300 municipalities in the Eastern Partnership region have signed up to the CoM, which has become the most ambitious worldwide urban climate and energy initiative, bringing together more than 7,700 signatories and representing over 240 million citizens.
+More than 300 municipalities in the Eastern Partnership region have signed up to the Covenant of Mayors, which has become the most ambitious worldwide urban climate and energy initiative, bringing together more than 7,700 signatories and representing over 240 million citizens.
 Municipalities play a key role in making changes that have a direct impact on citizens.
 Accessing the funding and expertise necessary to carry out infrastructure projects and institutional reforms, however, can be a challenge for many municipalities in the Eastern Partnership countries.

 Actions in brief